EonBoop/FunkySpaceGame/README.txt

   save current position and velocity files to a text file

-Things that are actively annoying me
-  Currently have files listed from my OS root directory instead of the programs root director
+Things that are actively annoying me (tasklist) Currently have files listed from my OS root directory instead of the programs root directory

+  need a format for saving and loading information about objects ie: filepath to png, kinematics data, mass, collision box, status items (future),
+    JSON
+  Need a format for saving map data (future)
+    JSON
+  How the fuck do we create a map of points that creates a boundry for collision detection

 >>>>>>> 5b9c93419a604e2bf4eecf9516f8fb65cec57676